 The most limiting, or "coarsest," indicator based on its spatial or temporal resolution (the largest spatial resolution among the indicators, or the least frequently collected dataset among the indicators, respectively) will likely determine the scale that all indicator metrics must aggregate towards for a full statewide assessment of California forests that considers all indicators for analysis.
 This limitation impacts the collective resolution of analysis, what indicators are ultimately included, and the frequency with which assessments and reporting may be accomplished.
-More frequent reporting of indicator metrics may be possible for subsets of indicators using a finer resolution, as needed or desired by stakeholders.
+As discussed in Section 6.4, more frequent reporting of indicator metrics may be possible for subsets of indicators using a finer resolution, as needed or desired by stakeholders.